 by Gitanjali Kolanad

 Getting old means I no longer inhabit my own memories.
 I watch them, not from the inside looking out, but from the outside looking in.
-I can’t tell you exactly when I moved out of my former self, but I can give you an example.
+I can’t tell you exactly when I vacated my former self, but I can give you an example.

 A woman of indeterminate middle age is staring out the long window of a seminar room on the second floor of the Northrop Frye Building.
 A lecture organized by the Semiotic Circle is about to begin, called ‘Instrumental Rationality – Game Theory Applied to Social Interactions.’
 I can see what she sees – the bare branches of trees against the stone of the old Victoria College building behind, and in the distance, skyscrapers and low gray clouds, but I can also see her, black hair turning gray, brown skin almost purple under the eyes.
 I don’t like the way she dresses – I’d prefer she chose clothes of quiet elegance, as I do.
 She smiles and nods as others arrive and seat themselves around the long oval table, in that ingratiating way that infuriates me.
 So what if all she knows about game theory comes from having seen A Beautiful Mind?
 She is neither a professor nor a student, but that’s life, you end up somewhere distant from where you thought you’d be.
 At least she has dragged herself out of bed early on a Saturday in November to be here now.